Regular points of extremal subsets in Alexandrov spaces: Basic properties

 \section{Basic properties}

 In this section, we study the relation between extremal subsets and strainers, define regular points of extremal subsets and prove Theorems \ref{thm:main} and \ref{thm:main'}.

-Recall that $\delta$ denotes a positive number smaller than some constant depending only on $n$ and $\kappa$.
+Recall that $\delta$ denotes a positive number less than some constant depending only on $n$ and $\kappa$.
 Furthermore, $\varkappa(\delta)$ denotes various positive functions depending only on $n$ and $\kappa$ such that $\varkappa(\delta)\to0$ as $\delta\to0$.
-We always assume that a lower bound $\ell$ of the lengths of strainers is not greater than $1$ since all our arguments using strainers are local.
+We always assume that a lower bound $\ell$ of the lengths of strainers is not greater than $1$.
+Indeed, all our arguments using strainers are local.

 Let $\varepsilon$ be a small positive number.
 Let $X$ and $Y$ be metric spaces.
 A map $f:X\to Y$ is called an \textit{$\varepsilon$-almost isometry} if it is surjective and $||f(x)f(y)|/|xy|-1|<\varepsilon$ for any two distinct points $x,y\in X$.
 Let $U$ be an open subset of $X$.
 A map $f:U\to Y$ is called a \textit{$(1-\varepsilon)$-open map} if for any $x\in U$ and $v\in Y$ such that $\bar B(x,(1-\varepsilon)^{-1}|f(x)v|)\subset U$, there exists $y\in U$ such that $f(y)=v$ and $(1-\varepsilon)|xy|\le|f(x)v|$.